Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 **Affected People**: All

-**Before Mitigation**: Likelikhood: 3, Severity: 2, Overall: 6
+**Before Mitigation**: Likelikhood: 3, Severity: 2, Overall: 6 (medium)

 **Mitigation**: Be careful to check above the blower for anything that might be disturbed when choosing where to place it.
 If this is unavoidable, then make sure the power is sufficiently low that nothing will be disturbed.

-If an incident occurs, turn off the fans, clean up and call a first aider if necessary
+If an incident occurs, turn off the fans, clean up and call a first aider if necessary.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4 (medium)

 ### **Hazard**: Plastic cups (PLUS)